 In 2017, I plan to pass my L1 HPR certification.
 This outlook gives me roughly a year to build my high power rocket.
 I have this goal not only because it is cool to build powerful rockets, but I am looking for a platform to experiments and develop my own avionics.
 Something with a faster turn-around than a weather a balloon.
 There are many aspects to rocketry, so you may see my posts about this project scattered all over my G+ collections, depending on the core topic.
-Today, I will share about the first functional block of the telemetry sub-system.
+Today, I will share the first functional block of the telemetry sub-system.
 Telemetry allows us to measure and transmit metrics of interest to an aggregation or storage point.
 Obvious metrics of interest for a rocket are the altitude, linear and angular speeds, accelerations, temperatures, etc. Imagination is the limit!
-But the one metric that I consider to be critical is the location.
+But the one metric that I consider being critical is the location.
 Indeed, the last situation I want to do deal with is wandering for miles in the high desert searching for my rocket – or its debris if anything decided to go wrong!
 To avoid this, I plan to use a GPS module with a medium update rate (let’s say 10Hz or so – and no need to unlocked it as the one I used for the stratospheric balloon flight).
-To transmit the data – this is what this post is about –, I decided not to go with a HAM radio, but instead to experiment with the XBee-PRO 900 HP modules (902-928 MHz, 10 Kbps-200 Kbps).
+To transmit the data – this is what this post is about –, I decided not to go with an HAM radio, but instead to experiment with the XBee-PRO 900 HP modules (902-928 MHz, 10 Kbps-200 Kbps).
 One in the rocket to transmit, and one on the ground attached to a laptop to receive the telemetry.
 With line-of-sight, which should not be a problem in this application, the range can reach up to 9 miles (14 km) @ 10 Kbps [4 miles (6.5 km) @ 200 Kbps].
 I used XBee modules in the past to remotely measure power & energy consumption of smart power plugs with the Intel Energy Checker SDK, so I learned to appreciate them.
 Let’s see if 5-6 years later, I will still like them.
 What I already like much more is the latest XCTU configuration software.
 What a change!
 It is a delight to use it compared to the first revision.
 Something I was not aware of, is that the programmable version of the XBee-PRO 900 embeds a Freescale MC9S08QE32 Microcontroller.
 So, it would be possible to directly query the GPS module from the XBee and transmit the data without the need of a computer board.
-But since I plan to use the rocket as an avionics experimental platform, I will likely still have a dedicate an on board computer (maybe Intel Curie based) to run additional code.
+But since I plan to use the rocket as an avionics experimental platform, I will likely still have a dedicate an onboard computer (maybe Intel Curie based) to run additional code.
 But I may as well segregate the GPS data read/transmission onto the XBee’s microcontroller for isolation and resilience.
 Nonetheless, I feel pretty good about this solution.
-Of course, there are many details that needs to be ironed out, and many of them may turn wrong, but it is promising.
+Of course, there are many details that need to be ironed out, and many of them may turn wrong, but it is promising.